pablomics-004/H_contortus_Transcriptomics/README.md

 1. Data source identification (RNA-seq Illumina data from IVM-S and IVM-R strains).
 2. Download and preparation of raw sequencing data.
 3. Quality control and trimming of raw reads (FastQC, Trimmomatic).
-4. De novo transcriptome assembly (Trinity).
-5. Mapping and quantification of transcripts (HISAT2, Salmon/Kallisto).
+4. Mapping and quantification of transcripts (HISAT2, Salmon/Kallisto).
-6. Differential expression analysis (DESeq2, EdgeR).
+5. Differential expression analysis (DESeq2, EdgeR).
-7. Functional annotation (BLAST, InterProScan, GO/KEGG).
+6. Functional annotation (BLAST, InterProScan, GO/KEGG).
-8. Integration and interpretation of results.
+7. Integration and interpretation of results.

 ___

 ## Expected Results

-- A high-quality transcriptome assembly of *H. contortus* (IVM-S and IVM-R).
 - Lists of differentially expressed genes between susceptible and resistant isolates.
 - Functional insights into molecular pathways associated with ivermectin resistance.
 - Reproducible pipelines and scripts deposited in GitHub.